kushagrasarathe/fullstack-progress/Golang/README.md

 `var variable_name variable_type = value;`

-If you declare a variable and not use it, golang will throw error.
+- If you declare a variable and not use it, golang will throw error.
-If no value is initailized to a integer type variable, `0` is assigned as a default value, and for string type variable, an empty string is assigned.
+- If no value is initailized to a integer type variable, `0` is assigned as a default value, and for string type variable, an empty string is assigned.
+- Variable type cannot be changed after a value has been assigned.
+E.g., String type variable cannot be re-assigned with integer type value.